 Is It Safe to Work out When Sick?

-Most experts agree you can still work out when you’re sick as long as you listen to your body and not push it.
-However, if you have a chronic health condition, such as asthma, you may want to consult your doctor first before exerting yourself.
+Most experts agree that you can still work out when you’re sick as long as you listen to your body and don’t push it.
+Indeed, exercise might even help you get better faster.

 Research published in the journal Exercise and Sports Science Reviews found that regular, moderate-intensity exercise can lower the risk and severity of respiratory infections, for example.
 And in a study in the American Journal of Medicine, women who walked for 30 minutes every day for a year had only half the number of colds as those who didn’t bust a move.

-- Your symptoms are below the neck, such as chest congestion, a hacking cough or an upset stomach.
+- Your symptoms are below the neck, such as chest congestion, a hacking cough, or an upset stomach.

-- You’re tired, you’re running a fever, or you’re especially achy.
-“I’d suggest any patient refrain from exercise if fever is higher than 101.5 degrees Fahrenheit,” says Finely, who points out that a fever is considered any temperature over 100 F. Finely says, exercising during this time increases the risk of dehydration, and can worsen or lengthen the duration of your cold.
+- You’re excessively tired, you’re running a fever, or you’re especially achy.
+“I’d suggest any patient refrain from exercise if the fever is higher than 101.5 degrees Fahrenheit,” says Finely, who points out that a fever is considered any temperature above 100 F. Finely says that exercising during this time can increase the risk of dehydration and worsen or lengthen the duration of your cold.
 You likely won’t get much out of your workout anyway—a 2014 review in the journal Sports Health found that fever can negatively influence muscular strength and endurance.